-- 1) A list of all existing fixtures to be retrofitted and their present associated water flow (e.g. gallons/second); - 2) A list of all proposed fixtures to be installed and their associated water flow; and; - 3) The estimated annual water savings resulting from the proposed retrofit, showing all calculations and assumptions.
+- A list of all existing fixtures to be retrofitted and their present associated water flow (e.g. gallons/second); - A list of all proposed fixtures to be installed and their associated water flow; and; - 3) The estimated annual water savings resulting from the proposed retrofit, showing all calculations and assumptions.

-The County shall require certification from water service providers that all measures to reduce existing water usage has been implemented in an amount equal or greater to the anticipated water use of the proposed project.
+The County shall require certification from water service providers that all measures to reduce existing water usage has been implemented inspect the water fixtures prior to and following the retrofit to confirm that the retrofit has reduced existing water use in an amount equal or greater to the anticipated water use of the proposed project.